mrball47/fin321/hedging-project/stage1-decisions.md

 Securing such risk will accomplish the following objectives:
   * Protect the USD value of this receivable against adverse currency movements.
   * Balance our downside protection with heding costs (minimizing upfront cash requirements in option premiums, or avoiding unnecessary strain the firm's balance sheets and credit lines).
-  * Establish a repeatable framework for evaluating future international receivables and mitigating FX risk across the firm.
+  * Establish a framework for evaluating future international receivables and mitigating FX risk across the firm.

 To mitigate this currency risk, we are evaluating three hedging strategies:

-* **Forward Contracts:** Lock in a guaranteed exchange rate today (the 1-year forward rate is currently quoted at 1.0935).
+* **Forward Contracts:** Lock in a guaranteed exchange rate today (currently quoted at 1.0935).

-  * **Pros:** Provides 100% certainty for future USD cash flows with zero upfront cash cost.
+  * **Pros:** Provides complete certainty for future USD cash flows with zero upfront cash cost.
   * **Cons:** Eliminates any upside profit potential if the Euro appreciates.

 * **Options Contracts:** Purchase a put option on the Euro, granting us the right to sell them at a fixed strike rate.